DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle/README.md

     - in the deployer file, change the base version of the Ruleset to 1.1
     - From Rule Designer, generate the new Ruleapp Archive in the 'output' directory
 - deploy the new version through the Blockhchain:
-    - npm run deployRuleapp ../vehicle-lifecycle-decision-service/output/vehicle.jar 1.0 1.1
+    - 'npm run deployRuleapp ../vehicle-lifecycle-decision-service/output/vehicle.jar 1.0 1.1'
 - re-run the first suspicious transaction:
     - npm run makeSuspiciousTransfer1 ; npm run listVehicles
     - ==> The message for vehicle 156478954 should have changed